Applications of the Beta Distribution Part 1: Transformation Group Approach: Discussion and conclusion

-In summary, we have derived the beta distribution from the relation between the Poisson and gamma distributions with respect to the transformation group prior and have demonstrated its use in a variety of applications.
-The reason the beta distribution is so ubiquitous is that it is the natural distribution for a quantity that is an absolute probability as measured by the frequency of events.
-It can be used to model an empirical distribution of normalized quantities, as a model for the allele frequency in a breeding population, and to predict the classification of an event according to its location relative to other classified events.
+In summary, we have explored the relation between the Poisson and gamma distributions in the continuum with respect to the transformation group prior whose marginalization yields the beta distribution.
+To impose normalization on the prior, we consider the limit on resolution of the parameters given by a finite set of observations.
+Some examples of the approach are presented which display the flexibility of the beta distribution to model observational experiments.
 Its study has a long history in the literature, and it continues to be quite useful in the modern day.